dtudk/pythonsupport-page/docs/install/python.rst

    to use these.
 Please carefully
    `read them <https://www.anaconda.com/legal/terms/terms-of-service>`__ for your own sake.

+   These terms does *not* apply to Miniforge (which is what our guides use)!

    The ``conda`` provided through our installation guidelines will default to use the ``conda-forge`` channel (and so are not under the Anaconda terms of service).
 However, one may accidentially follow a guide that adds